Monterey County Vacation Rental Alliance

 History and Achievements of MCVRA

-In 2015 Monterey County released a memorandum publicly stating its opinion that STRs in the coastal zone are prohibited.
+In 2015 Monterey County released a memorandum publicly stating its opinion that STRs in the coastal zone were prohibited.
 Their argument is that, if STRs are not specifically permitted by regulation, they are therefore prohibited.
 The memorandum emboldened opponents to contact the County to cite and shut down dozens of STRs.
 Property owners and managers who do not comply are fined heavily.
 One owner faced a $100,000 fine.
 That owner sued the County but unfortunately, the court affirmed the County’s position.

 A new, fair ordinance for the entire County of Monterey is long overdue.
 The MCVRA Board of Directors and its members continue to volunteer countless hours toward this goal.
 We also monitor local city regulations affecting STRs and we take action when appropriate.